izzat-najah-edu/carpet-cleaning-service-management/README.md

 The Idea is to build management system that can:
   1. record full information for customers (e.g. name , phone, address, etc..).
   2. record full information for the product (e.g. name, picture, description[dimension, material) , is required special treatment, etc..)
-  3. generate invoice for customer including delivery information price , address , items he give to clean
+  3. generate invoice for customer including delivery information price , address , items he gives to clean
   4. generate customized reports about business.
   5. Track the orders and the status [ waiting, in treatment, complete]
   6. Give a discount option to customers based on your design option, for example if the